 Our mineral projects include the Red Wine project and the Hinton Coal property.
 At present, we are looking for business opportunities for our existing exploration and evaluation assets.

 FINANCIAL

-SELECTED ANNUAL AND QUARTERLY INFORMATION
+SELECTED QUARTERLY INFORMATION

-During the most recent three fiscal years, we have not incurred any loss from discontinued operations or extraordinary items.
+During our most recent eight quarters, other than certain corporate finance fees, we have not generated any revenues or incurred any loss from discontinued operations or extraordinary items.